 ‘Internal and external communication is very important, so your phone experience is very useful.
 You can never over communicate, and after every communication think ‘now who would benefit from this information?’

-Most sales organizations will use a ‘CRM’ system - a software platform to manage customers and prospects – which will be used by everyone in the organisation to manage the sales and customer process efficiently.
+Most sales organisations will use a ‘CRM’ system - a software platform to manage customers and prospects – which will be used by everyone in the organisation to manage the sales and customer process efficiently.
 Research CRM systems if you haven’t used one before.

 With any job these days background research and preparation is key.
 If you can, call one of your potential employer’s customers and get some feedback.
 The most important element to keep in mind when you go for an interview is 'Go to impress' which is extremely solid advice.

-What are the Transferable Skills gained whilst working in Retail?
+What are the transferable skills gained whilst working in retail?

 Recruiters and career advisers will both tell you that any job will give you a series of transferable skills and retail is no different.
-You need to think about the transferable skills from retail that would be beneficial in an office based sales role.
-And don’t forget to include information about any formal training you have had that is relevant both in the pre- interview stage and during the interview itself.
+You need to think about the transferable skills from retail that would be beneficial in an office-based sales role.
+And don’t forget to include information about any formal training you have had that is relevant both in the pre-interview stage and during the interview itself.

 ...solving issues, building relationships, and handling queries.
 These skills are instantly transferable into an office scenario.